FAQ

 (d) Unable to get a conventional loan.

 • Ability to pay: The families we serve are those with an annual income between 40% and 70% of the Watauga County median income.
-They also must demonstrate the ability to make monthly mortgage payments on a no-interest home loan.
+They also must demonstrate the ability to make monthly mortgage payments on a no-interest home loan, and contribute at least $1,200 towards closing costs.

 • Willingness to partner: Upon approval, applicants must work between 250 and 500 hours of “sweat equity.”
 This commitment to becoming a partner with Habitat involves helping volunteers build their house, and training to be a great homeowner and good neighbor in the community.

 Our funding comes from a variety of sponsors- churches, corporations, existing homeowners, foundations, civic groups, and individuals.
-The sponsorship rate for an entire house is $150,000.
+To be a “Home Sponsor,” one must make a donation of $150,000.
 Volunteers and future homeowners build the homes.

 Homeowners pay for the house by making monthly payments on a 0% interest mortgage, typically for 30 years.
 The average payment is between $550-$600 per month, plus closing costs and escrows that cover taxes and insurance.